uwcse440/web-cse440-wi19/angular-workspace/src/app/assignments/assignment3/assignment3.component.content.md

 <app-assignment-submission-link linkSubmission="{{ page.link_project_3e }}"></app-assignment-submission-link>

 Be prepared to discuss your iterative revision of your paper prototype in usability testing.
-Also be prepared to present and discuss your digital mockup, revisions the occurred in its creation.
+Also be prepared to present and discuss your digital mockup, revisions that occurred in its creation.

 #### Contribution Statement